chbh-opensource/chbh-on-bear/docs/meg/hardware/ihr.md

 If released into the air it poses a danger of suffocation.
 If a significant Helium leakage is detected our Oxygen Depletion Alarms will sound, then :

-* Immediately, calmly, evacuate MEG Control Room & MSR - and instruct others not to enter.
+* Immediately, calmly, evacuate MEG Control Room & MSR, and inform Sleep Control Room & Labs of their need to evacuate also, and instruct other staff/students not to enter the corridor.
 * Arrange proper ventilation.
 	* Open Fire Exit.
 	* Open MEG Corridor door.